eliu/openshift-vagrant/README.md

 ## Overview

-The `OpenShift Vagrant` project aims to make it easy to bring up a real OpenShift Origin cluster by providing pre-configured `Vagrantfile` of several major versions of Origin.
+The `OpenShift Vagrant` project aims to make it easy to bring up a real OpenShift Origin cluster by providing pre-configured `Vagrantfile` of several major versions of Origin on your local machine.

 ## Prerequisite